Philosophy and Politics (BA)

 |How to apply||www.cardiff.ac.uk/howtoapply|

-The School of European Languages, Translation and Politics admits around 230 students every year to its undergraduate degree programmes.
+The School of Politics and international Relations admits around 100 students every year to its undergraduate degree programmes.

 |Typical applications received||The School of English, Communication and Philosophy - 1500

 The School of Politics and International Relations- 545

 The first year is an introductory year.
 It is the results of the second and final years of study that determine your degree classification.
 The degree is made up of compulsory modules as well as optional modules, allowing you to tailor it to reflect your specific interests.
 A particular feature is the option of writing a dissertation in your final year.
 This is highly regarded by employers because it indicates that you can do original research.